 Operated by Ada County, Barber Park is the starting point for the Boise River float to Ann Morrison Park each summer.
 Boats are available for rent seasonally.
-Amenities include pathways, open areas and an events center. adacounty.id.gov/parksandwaterways/open-space-and-trails/
+Amenities include pathways, open areas and

 Ribbon of Jewels

 The Boise River Greenbelt serves as the uniting ribbon that links these precious jewels - the properties given to the city in honor of some of Boise's finest civic leaders.
 The parks are legacies of these remarkable women and their commitment to their community.